 If you’re like many Americans, you might have student loan debt, credit card debt, and a host of new debts, such as a mortgage and a car loan.
-You may have cruised through your twenties making the minimum payment on everything – but if you want to push ahead financially in your thirties, it’s time to take closer look at what you owe.
+You may have cruised through your twenties making the minimum payment on everything – but if you want to push ahead financially in your 30s, it’s time to take closer look at what you owe.

 Focus on Credit Card Debt First